bigjollygiant14/lemonade/readme.md

 4. Browser will open to localhost:3000

 ## To Be Added:
+0. Bitcoin TX
 1. Add Style Livereload
-2. Add Unit Testing Suite (Enzyme, Jest)
-3. Add Coverage (Istanbul)
-4. Minification and Maps
+2. Minification and Maps
-5. Break larger components up
+3. Break larger components up
+4. immutable.js

 **Never push compiled code.
 Compiled code is for GitHub Pages only**